 Key Takeaways

-They had six weeks of engineering time to either remove the module or shut down in the EU.
+They had six weeks to build a defensible compliance position, not to switch anything off.
 'We didn't think this applied to us,' the CTO told me.
-'We're healthcare, not surveillance.'
-That distinction doesn't exist in the Act.
-I hear some version of this conversation every month now.
+'We're healthcare.
+We thought regulation meant the hospital, not the software underneath it.'
+I hear some version of that sentence every month now.

 The Stakes Are Already Real

-The EU AI Act is not a policy paper.
-It's enforceable law — published in the Official Journal in July 2024, with its first prohibitions already in force as of February 2025.
+The EU AI Act is enforceable law now, published in the Official Journal in July 2024, with its first prohibitions in force since February 2025.
 The maximum penalty for deploying a banned AI practice is €35 million or 7% of worldwide annual turnover, whichever is higher.
-For context: that penalty ceiling exceeds GDPR's.
-And unlike GDPR, which took years before serious enforcement began, the European AI Office was established specifically to enforce AI-specific obligations from day one.
+For context, that penalty ceiling exceeds GDPR's.
+And unlike GDPR, which took years before serious enforcement began, the European AI Office started supervising GPAI models the moment those obligations took effect in August 2025, with its own fining powers arriving a year later in August 2026.

-I need to say this directly: if you deploy AI systems that serve EU citizens — regardless of where your company is headquartered — this regulation applies to you.
+If you deploy AI systems that serve people located in the EU, regardless of where your company is headquartered, this regulation applies to you.
 Extraterritorial reach.
 No exemptions for startups.
-No grace period for systems already in production.
-The compliance clock is running.
+For prohibited practices, there was no grace period: systems already in production had to comply by February 2025.
+Every other obligation phases in on its own schedule, but the clock is running on all of them.

 The Compliance Surface Area Model

-Here's the framework I use with clients to cut through the Act's 180 pages.
+Here's the framework I use with clients to cut through the Act's 113 articles and 13 annexes.
 I call it the Compliance Surface Area Model.
-Most organisations try to understand the EU AI Act by reading it section-by-section.
+Most organisations try to understand the EU AI Act by reading it section by section.
 That's like trying to understand a city by reading its building codes.
 You need a map.

 The model has three dimensions.
 Every AI system you operate can be located in this space, and its position tells you exactly what compliance obligations apply:

-1. Dimension 1 — Risk Classification: Where does your system fall in the four-tier hierarchy?
+- Dimension 1: Risk Classification.
+Where does your system fall in the four-tier hierarchy?
 Unacceptable (banned), High-Risk (heavily regulated), Limited Risk (transparency obligations), or Minimal Risk (no new obligations).
 This determines the floor of your compliance requirements.

-2. Dimension 2 — Model Type: Does your system use a General-Purpose AI model?
-If so, the GPAI provisions layer additional obligations on top of your risk classification — regardless of tier.
+- Dimension 2: Model Type.
+Does your system use a General-Purpose AI model?
+If so, the GPAI provisions layer additional obligations on top of your risk classification, regardless of tier.
 A minimal-risk chatbot powered by a GPAI model with systemic risk still triggers GPAI compliance.

-3. Dimension 3 — Supply Chain Position: Are you the provider (developed the AI), the deployer (uses someone else's AI in your product), or the importer/distributor?
+- Dimension 3: Supply Chain Position.
+Are you the provider (developed the AI), the deployer (uses someone else's AI in your product), or the importer/distributor?
 Each role has different obligations under the same risk tier.
-This is where most organisations get confused — and where the most compliance gaps hide.
+This is where most organisations get confused, and where the most compliance gaps hide.

 The Four Risk Tiers: What They Actually Mean

 Every guide you've read about the EU AI Act lists the four risk tiers.
 What they don't tell you is how to think about them strategically.
-The tiers aren't just a classification exercise — they're a strategic constraint that shapes what you can build, how you build it, and what it costs to maintain.
+The tiers are a strategic constraint: they shape what you can build, how you build it, and what it costs to maintain.

 Risk Tier Analysis